pugjs/pug-loader/README.md

 ### Includes

 If you are using [includes], you must make sure that `.pug` (and if needed for legacy files, `.jade`) is bound to pug-loader.
-Check the Webpack documentation on how to do that for [CLI][module-bind-cli] and for [configuration files][module-bind-config].
+Check the webpack documentation on how to do that for [CLI][module-bind-cli] and for [configuration files][module-bind-config].

 ### Options

-The following options are available to be set as part of the [loader query][query].
+The following [options] are available to be set for the loader.
 They are all mapped directly to Pug options, unless pointed out otherwise.

 - `doctype`
   - Unlike Pug, it defaults to `"html"` if not set